clarkcb/xfind/README.md

 ## Building

-There is a build script provided to build any/all language versions, and you will definitely need use it at least initially, because all language versions, regardless of whether the language is compiled or interpreted, have some necessary build steps to put the version into a runnable state.
+There is a build script provided to build any/all language versions, and you will definitely need to use it at least initially, because all language versions, regardless of whether the language is compiled or interpreted, have some necessary build steps to put the version into a runnable state.
 For example, many of the language builds copy resource files from a shared location to the language version's local resource location.

 The build script is under _scripts_ and named _build.sh_.
-If you are on Windows, or if you just prefer powershell, you can also use _build.ps1_.
+If you are on Windows, or if you just prefer PowerShell, you can also use _build.ps1_.
 To run the build for a specific language, run the script on the command line with the name of the language (or the language's extension that the language version name is derived from) as the argument.
 For example, you can build the TypeScript version using either of these commands: